-The Board meets regularly to discuss the portfolio performance and strategy and to receive investment updates from the Executive Director.
+The Board meets regularly to discuss and challenge the portfolio performance and strategy and to receive investment updates from the Executive Director.
 The Board receives quarterly reports detailing all portfolio transactions and any other significant changes in the market or stock outlooks.
+The Board would take appropriate action should the Company's performance jeopardise the investment objective.